Icelandic Christmas folklore

 Icelandic Christmas folklore depicts mountain-dwelling characters and monsters who come to town during Christmas.
 The stories are directed at children and are used to scare them into good behavior.
-The folklore includes both mischievous pranksters who leave gifts during the night and monsters who eat disobedient children.
+The folklore includes mischievous pranksters who leave gifts at night and monsters who eat disobedient children.

 The figures are depicted as living together as a family in a cave and include: